 Cadmium hydroxide is considered to fulfil the criteria according to Art.
-57(f), i.e. there is scientific evidence of probable serious effects to human health which give rise to "equivalent level of concern", due to;
+57(f), i.e. there is scientific evidence of probable serious effects to human health which give rise to "equivalent level of concern" to those of other substances listed in paragraphs (a) to (c) of Article 57 of REACH, due to:

-- the adverse effects on kidney and bones, effects that depending on dose may be serious and even contribute to premature death, - the continuous accumulation of cadmium in the body, which leads to continuous internal exposure and in practice irreversible effects once adverse effect levels are reached, - the occurrence of adverse effects in a significant part of the general population at present exposure levels, which are primarily of anthropogenic origin, - uncertainties in deriving a safe exposure level, and - high societal costs in terms of health care and shortening of life time and a decreased quality of life.
+• the adverse effects on kidney and bones, effects that depending on dose may be

+- serious and even contribute to premature death, - the continuous accumulation of cadmium in the body, which leads to continuous internal exposure and in practice irreversible effects once adverse effect levels are reached. - the occurrence of adverse effects in a significant part of the general population at present exposure levels, which are primarily of anthropogenic origin, - uncertainties in deriving a safe exposure level, and - high societal costs in terms of health care and shortening of life time and a decreased quality of life.